bitcoinops/bitcoinops.github.io/_posts/en/podcast/2024-07-02-newsletter-recap.md

 these kinds of questions.

-There is this one professor, I think he's in Chicago, and I'm probably horribly mispronouncing the name now, Ziridopoulos, and he already saw some of the results.
+There is this one professor, I think he's in Chicago, and I'm probably horribly mispronouncing the name now, Sidiropoulos, and he already saw some of the results.
 And I mean, he is working in algorithmic geometry and he kind of could connect the dots of what I'm doing.
 And he just last week sent me a draft of a follow-up paper that he was writing, where he says he can calculate or estimate